 While this study did not use Pilates movements specifically, other studies have shown that Pilates training can improve strength and posture stability in the trunk.
-Children who are able to participate in Pilates have the potential to improve this kind of stability so that they can sit up more easily, be more stable and balanced, and have greater control over their movements.
+Children who can participate in Pilates have the potential to improve this kind of stability so that they can sit up more easily, be more stable and balanced, and have greater control over their movements.

 Improving Posture, Balance, and Strength

-Stories also abound of children who used Pilates movements in physical therapy to see marked benefits.
-They are able to walk better and more independently, have greater range of motion in joints, and have greater muscle strength in muscles that were once weak and difficult to control.
+Stories also abound of children who used Pilates movements in physical therapy to see significant benefits.
+They can walk better and more independently, have a greater range of motion in joints, and have greater strength in muscles that were once weak and difficult to control.
 The improvements in strength, balance, flexibility, and posture all help reduce pain as well.

 Mental Health and Body Image